NicolasSimard/ENT/theta/README.md

 ## Introduction
 This is where most computations with theta functions take place.
-The main script is Thetapip.gp, which defines a bunch of functions to efficiently compute the Petersson inner product of binary theta series attached to imaginary quadratic fields.
-A detailed presentation of the formulas that are used in Thetapip.gp can be found in the NicolasSimard/Notes/ repo.
+The main script is `ENT/theta/Thetapip.gp`, which defines a bunch of functions to efficiently compute the Petersson inner product of binary theta series attached to imaginary quadratic fields.
+A detailed presentation of the formulas that are used in Thetapip.gp can be found in the `Notes/` repo.

-## Content of theta/ directory
+## Content of `ENT/theta/` directory
 Here are some of the most useful scripts in the directory.

-- Thetapip.gp: Defines a bunch of functions to compute the Petersson inner product of theta series attached to ideals of Hecke characters of imaginary quadratic fields.
+- `ENT/theta/Thetapip.gp`: Defines a bunch of functions to compute the Petersson inner product of theta series attached to ideals of Hecke characters of imaginary quadratic fields.
-- Thetafunc.gp: Defines the theta series themselves (their q-expansion, etc.)
+- `ENT/theta/Thetafunc.gp`: Defines the theta series themselves (their q-expansion, etc.)

 ## Examples
 Here are some examples of computations one can do with the scripts.